hazelcast/hazelcast/site/docs/architecture/fault-tolerance.md

 Hazelcast Jet offers a mechanism to mitigate this risk: split-brain protection.
-It works by ensuring that a job can be restarted only in a cluster whose size is more than half of what it was before the job was suspended.
+It works by ensuring that a job can be restarted only in a cluster whose size is more than half of what it ever was.
 Enable split-brain protection like this:

 ```java
 jobConfig.setSplitBrainProtection(true);